OUR UNSEEN NEIGHBORS (part 3)

 Such an existence seems supernatural to us, but it's just natural to them.
 Events brought about by their existence on this planet is the basis of all religions, myths, and fairy tales.
 They are all part of the very same phenomena we call creation.
 They are our neighbors; and only to us (in our current condition) are they "unseen".

-4. THE KNOCKING -I did not realize how many unusual things happened to me until I began writing these posts to my OBSERVATIONS website.
-Being agnostic for my first 20 or 25 years, I wasn't interested in any thing to do religion, boogymen, ghosts, aliens, or anyone's opinion about such fairytales; or even the narcissistic opinions of educated atheists.
+4. THE KNOCKING -Inusu did not realize how many unusual things happened to me until I began writing these posts to my OBSERVATIONS website.
+Being agnostic for my first 20 or 25 years, I wasn't interested in any thing to do with religion, boogymen, ghosts, aliens, or anyone's opinion about such fairytales; or even the narcissistic opinions of educated atheists.

 God or no God?
 Creator or Mindless Evolution?
 The subject was not among my interests as the decade of the 70's began to unfold.
 But, it was during that decade that things began manifesting to me without my inquiry or even my interest.
 During most of those times someone was with me.
 Sometimes I was alone.